baztheallmighty/MTautodraw/README.md

 ### 2\.
 Prepare Configuration Files

 **The script does not collect data itself.** You must run the required commands on your devices and save the complete, raw output to individual text files.
+If you don't know how to do this here is a very simple way of doing it: https://github.com/baztheallmighty/MTautodraw/blob/main/How%20to%20collect%20the%20show%20commands%20from%20multiple%20devices.md

 #### Required Commands